sidramesh2018/calc/docs/frontend.md

 If you haven't already, make sure you've followed the [setup guide](setup.md); it explains how to get the gulp-based static asset generator up and running.
-It will watch for changes to front-end code and re-build bundles as needed.
+It will watch for changes to front end code and re-build bundles as needed.

 All the static assets (SASS for CSS and ES6 JavaScript) are located in the [frontend/source/](../frontend/source/) directory.
 Outputs